BackupNerd/Backup-Scripts/README.md

 	Script to exclude USB attached disks from backup.
 	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

+GetDeviceInstallations

+	Script to Enumerate Device Installations.
+	Incudes all Historic installation instances of a Device, including Backup, Restore Only, Bare-Metal Recovery, Recovery Console and Recovery Testing instances
+        Useful for Auding the last activity date for a specific Installation Id.

 LSVSyncCheckFinal.ps1